coderefinery/workshop-intro/daily_intro.md

 ## What is coming on day 3

 For day 3, we'll learn about how to collaborate with others or yourself using git: **[Collaborative distributed version control](https://coderefinery.github.io/git-collaborative/)**.
-- It builds on things from days 1 and 2, but if you know the basic concepts of git, you will be well preapared to follow too.
+- It builds on things from days 1 and 2, be prepared to look for info from previous days materials, but if you know the basic concepts of git, you will be well preapared to follow too.
 - For the hands-on exercises we assume that you can link to and push/pull from GitHub.
 You need to make sure the authentication works with whatever program you are using: https://coderefinery.github.io/installation/ssh/
 -> However, it is also possible to do everything in GitHub webinterface.

+Today it all comes together, this also means that it might be harder to follow if you just now learned about version control.
+Don't give up, try to follow as you can and come back and review as necessary.

 ## For newcomers